George Osborne Morgan: Life

 He held office as Judge Advocate General under William Gladstone from 1880 to 1885, and was appointed a privy councillor in 1880.
 He introduced successfully the annual Army Discipline Bill in 1881, and took charge of Married Women's Property Bill, 1882.
 He was re-elected as Member of Parliament for East Denbighshire in 1885, 1886, and 1892, defeating Sir Watkin Williams-Wynn, whose family had represented Denbighshire in Parliament for 177 years.

 He once again held office under Gladstone as Under-Secretary of State for the Colonies in 1886.

-He was created a baronet, of Green Street, Grosvenor Square, in the Parish of Saint George, Hanover Square, in the County of London and of Lincoln's Inn, in 1892.
+Morgan was created a baronet, of Green Street, Grosvenor Square, in the Parish of Saint George, Hanover Square, in the County of London and of Lincoln's Inn, on 13 October 1892.
 The baronetcy became extinct on his death, since he had no children by his wife Emily (née Reiss).